Alan Yentob: Career

 According to The Times, Yentob's reputation was affected when it was revealed that his participation in some of the interviews for Imagine had been faked.
-Yentob was warned not to do this again, but otherwise not disciplined, much to the disgruntlement of some who have seen more junior staff lose their jobs for lesser misdemeanours.
+In 2007, it was reported that the programme inserted noddies featuring Yentob into interviews that he did not conduct, creating the impression that he had been present.
+Yentob was warned not to do this again, but otherwise not disciplined, much to the disgruntlement of some who had seen more junior staff lose their jobs for lesser misdemeanours.
+This controversy was covered in some newspapers as Noddygate.

-In 2005, Yentob was awarded an Honorary Doctor of Letters from De Montfort University, Leicester.

 On 17 March 2010, Yentob and Nigella Lawson opened the Jewish Museum London in Camden Town.

-In July 2009 he was revealed to have accumulated a pension worth £6.3m, giving an annual retirement income of £216,667 for the rest of his life.
-This is one of the biggest pensions in the public sector.
-He earns £200,000 – £249,999 as a BBC contributor and presenter.
-He is paid a declared salary of £183,000 by the BBC, but additional income from the BBC for presenting and other roles is reputed to earn him an extra £150,000, bringing his BBC income to an estimated £330,000.
+In July 2009, Yentob was revealed to have accumulated a pension worth £6.3m, giving an annual retirement income of £216,667 for the rest of his life.
+This was one of the biggest pensions in the public sector.
+He earned £200,000 – £249,999 as a BBC contributor and presenter.
+He was paid a declared salary of £183,000 by the BBC, but additional income from the BBC for presenting and other roles was reputed to earn him an extra £150,000, bringing his BBC income to an estimated £330,000.

-He has been on the board of trustees of the Architecture Foundation.
-He has been involved with several charities, including the posts of chairman and trustee of Kids Company.
+Yentob was on the board of trustees of the Architecture Foundation.
+He was involved with several charities, including the posts of chairman and trustee of Kids Company.

 Yentob resigned as the BBC's creative director on 3 December 2015 in the wake of allegations that he had sought to influence the BBC's coverage of the Kids Company scandal.

 Kids Company

 Yentob's role as chairman of the board of trustees for Kids Company, as well as the founder Camila Batmanghelidjh, came under close scrutiny following the collapse of the charity in early August 2015.
-He was accused of multiple shortcomings in oversight and financial management, and of failing to ensure that he avoided a conflict of interest with his position at the BBC.
+He was accused of multiple shortcomings in oversight and financial management and of failing to ensure that he avoided a conflict of interest with his position at the BBC.
 It was alleged that he intervened there in an attempt to deflect criticism of Kids Company and its founder Batmanghelidjh.
 Yentob vigorously defended his actions and stated in August 2015 that he was "not remotely considering" resigning over his behaviour.
 However, he resigned on 3 December 2015.

 Interventions at the BBC

-Yentob has acknowledged that he stood in the studio of the Today programme while Batmanghelidjih was being interviewed in July, later saying that he wished to hear what she had to say and was not attempting to intimidate staff.
-He also telephoned a senior member of staff at Newsnight, asking the programme to "delay a report critical of financial management at Kids Company", and telephoned the Radio 4 presenter Ed Stourton before a report in The World at One.
-The BBC Trust, under chairwoman Rona Fairhead, investigated these interventions, although senior BBC management were reported to have reassured the Trust that they did not compromise editorial independence at the BBC.
+Yentob acknowledged that he had stood in the studio of the Today programme while Batmanghelidjih was being interviewed in July, later saying that he had wished to hear what she had to say and had not been attempting to intimidate staff.
+He also telephoned a senior member of staff at Newsnight, asking the programme to "delay a report critical of financial management at Kids Company", and telephoned the Radio 4 presenter Edward Stourton before a report in The World at One.
+The BBC Trust, under chairwoman Rona Fairhead, investigated these interventions, although senior BBC management were reported to have reassured the Trust that they had not compromised editorial independence at the BBC.